Caring for a dog with an ACL injury can be a daunting experience!

 Physical therapy after surgery is mandatory for your dog to achieve the expected range of motion and use of his or her leg.

-We teach you to do physical therapy so that you can perform the exercises at home with your dog.
+First, we teach you to do physical therapy so that you can perform the exercises at home with your dog.

-You start with a simple range of motion exercises right after surgery and move on to rebuilding exercises later.
+Then you can start with a simple range of motion exercises right after surgery and move on to rebuilding exercises later.

 Physical therapy training is a part of our clinic’s surgery package and incurs no additional cost to you.